Appdynamics/rabbitmq-monitoring-extension/README.md

      useSSL: false
      username: "guest"
      password: "guest"
-     ##passwordEncrypted : Encrypted Password to be used
+     ##passwordEncrypted : Encrypted Password to be used, In this case do not use normal password field as above
-     ##encryptionKey : If encrypted password set, supply the key here
      connectTimeout: 10000
      socketTimeout: 10000